+Fig. 4.22 Plot of Forecast vs Actuals from VAR Models on Russian data

+As you can see in fig 4.22, we have calculated the accuracy of each variable.
+This helps us understand how well our model is performing.

-3.5 Data Storage
+4.5 Data Storage

 Thirdly, we need a database server for data to be stored on the server.
-I will be using PSQL or MySQL servers for data storage and management.
-I want the data in my DB to be updated time to time and my model has to be updated based on the new data injected in each time.
+I will be using PSQL or ThisSQL servers for data storage and management.
+I want the data in this DB to be updated from time to time and this model has to be updated based on the new data injected in each time.
 The reason for choosing these DB’s is the flexibility of usage and its syntax matching with Structured Query Language (SQL) minute differences.
-Initially data was stored in the csv format in different files.
-Later I have uploaded them into mochahost Psql server.
+Initially, data was stored in the CSV format in different files.
+Later I uploaded them into mochahost Psql server.

-3.6 Web Server and Hosting
+4.6 Web Server and Hosting

-We know there are thousands of hosting companies providing hosting services, I have chosen Mochahost

-one of the best service providers for small businesses website.
-My goal is to make highly dynamic web application on the server.
-I have purchased a VPS service which allows to run PIP Packages on their server making the server IDE more suitable for the Dash App.
-Mochahost cPanel will be connected to the github repository where my application wll be updated time to time.
-Using git technology for the hosting making the process more sophisticated and professional in terms of version control.
+We know there are thousands of hosting companies providing hosting services, I have chosen Mochahost as one of the best service providers for small business websites.
+This goal is to make a highly dynamic web application on the server.
+I have purchased a VPS service which allows running PIP Packages on their server making the server IDE more suitable for the Dash App.
+Mochahost cPanel will be connected to the Github repository where this application is updated from time to time.
+Using git technology for the hosting makes the process more sophisticated and professional in terms of version control.

-3.7 Data Security
+4.7 Data Security